The 7th Australasian Mental Health Outcomes and Information Conference

 Turning data into meaningful insights to tell the real story is no trivial undertaking, often demanding significant organisational investment (e.g. time, new technology and resource).
 The potential for informative views is limitless, so uncovering the right ‘why’ is a critical step in creating the scope for the ‘how’ and keeping the project on track.

-Exploring mental health smoking cessation data as an example, this session follows the complete journey of a data analytics project, from hypothetical to operational.
-It discusses best practices and potential pitfalls; and offers practical and pragmatic advice to help you design, implement and ultimately deliver a successful data analytics project.
+Condensing observations and lessons learned from hundreds of data projects across the mental health and addiction sector, this session focuses on what makes a successful data project, with concrete examples of what works and what doesn’t – and why.
+It discusses best practices and potential pitfalls; and offers practical and pragmatic advice to help your organisation design, implement and ultimately deliver a successful data project.

 Reduce your alcohol and see the benefits - Jennifer Lai, Paul Hanton, Angela Jury, Charito Tuason - Te Pou o te Whakaaro Nui Keywords: Working Together to Improve Wellbeing, Addiction, Research

 The Alcohol and Drug Outcome Measure (ADOM) is a self-rated measure that is used to feed back to people accessing alcohol and other drug services in the community, it is currently used by 77 organisations and 230+ teams across New Zealand.
 The data from ADOM collections is stored anonymously in the Programme for Integrated Mental Health Data (PRIMHD).
 The research question arose as to whether reduced days of alcohol use was associated with improved lifestyle and wellbeing.
 This was examined using matched pair data from treatment start and treatment end collections of the Alcohol and Drug Outcome Measure (ADOM) held in PRIMHD.
 The resulting paper has been accepted by the New Zealand Medical Journal.